The Unanswered Question: Reception and legacy

+In popular culture

 The music was used in the 1972 short film directed by Donald Fox based on the tale "Young Goodman Brown" by author Nathaniel Hawthorne.
 It was also used in the 1998 film Run Lola Run.

-The music was used in The Thin Red Line (1998), performed by Orchestra of St. Luke's and conducted by John Adams.
+"The Unanswered Question" was also used in The Thin Red Line (1998), performed by Orchestra of St. Luke's and conducted by John Adams.

 The part for strings was also used at the end of Terence Davies' biopic of Emily Dickinson, A Quiet Passion (2016).
 It is performed by the Brussels Philharmonic.

-Also used in Oliver Hermanus' film Moffie (2020).
+The piece was also used in Oliver Hermanus' 2020 film Moffie.

-The piece was performed on electronic instruments by Japanese synthesist Isao Tomita on his 1978 album "Kosmos".
+It was performed on electronic instruments by Japanese synthesist Isao Tomita on his 1978 album Kosmos.

 The introduction was reused by Owen Pallett for an alternative version of the song "The CN Tower Belongs to the Dead" as a B-side of the "Many Lives → 49 MP" single; it is humorously called the "Many Ives version" as a clear reference to Charles Ives.
 This version is also played live with orchestras.

 A version of the composition was also performed on the 2013 Fink album, Fink Meets the Royal Concertgebouw Orchestra.